emory-cs-infovis-master/travel-report/README.md

 	1. Title and authors of the paper.
 	2. 1 paragraph summary of the paper in your own words.
 	3. 1-2 paragraph critique of the paper or presentation.
 E.g., Was the presentation easy to follow?
 Was the methodology sound?
 Was the topic well-motivated?
+- 1 paragraph describing your overall impressions of the experience.
+E.g., Was the conference enjoyable?
+Was the virtual format a seamless experience?

 ## Submission:
 Your document should be in PDF format, 2-3 pages in length.
 Use Times Roman 11 point type with normal margins, 1.5 line spacing.